wodeeken/xiao_nrf52840-Environment-Transmitter/README.md

 # xiao_nrf52840-Environment-Transmitter
-October 13, 2024 - WORK IN PROGRESS
+October 19, 2024 - WORK IN PROGRESS
-Arduino sketch for the Seeed Xiao nRF52840 board, a Adafruit BMP-390 Temp/Pressure sensor, a DHT11 Humidity/Temperature sensor, and a ArduCam Mini-2MP-Plus Camera that can be triggered by and transfer data over BLE.
+Arduino sketch for the Seeed Xiao nRF52840 board, a Adafruit BMP-390 Temp/Pressure sensor, a DHT11 Humidity/Temperature sensor, a MAX9814 microphone, and a ArduCam Mini-2MP-Plus Camera that can be triggered by and transfer data over BLE.

 # Arduino IDE Notes
 1. In Arduino IDE, use the following board manager: https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json.